MoskalevDenchik/PersonnelRegistry/README.md

 2) Then you need to set value for "Data Source" in connection string section in "~/PersonnelRegistry/DM.PR/DM.PR.Data/DM.PR.Data.dll.config";

-3) Open DM.PR.sln and deploy  DM.PR.AdvertismentService on the IIS wihth "http://localhost:8084" or
+3) Open DM.PR.sln and deploy  DM.PR.AdvertismentService on the IIS with port: 8084 or
 set another andpoint (but you must change "endpoint address" for WCF service in "~/PersonnelRegistry/DM.PR/DM.PR.Data/DM.PR.Data.dll.config");

 4) Open DM.PR.sln and deploy DM.PR.Web on local storage;